herts-phei/kingpin/README.md

 ## Setup

 If this is the first time you are using the kingpin package, follow the instructions below.
 You can check if this is the case by checking if your RSConnect board has a "kingpin" and "pin_pit" pin with editing privileges given to the most active group. "pin_pit_status" should also be setup as a deployed Rmarkdown file.
+Do NOT make several copies of any of these files as this will make certain functions error.

 - To set up kingpin and pin_pit, if they are missing: Run `kingpin::setupkingpin(server = Sys.getenv("CONNECT_SERVER", key = Sys.getenv("CONNECT_API_KEY"))` and check if the two pins now exist with appropriate permissions.
 - To set up pin_pit_status, if it is missing: Create a new Rmarkdown file, delete everything in it, and paste in the contents of [this file](https://github.com/herts-phei/kingpin/blob/master/inst/rmd/pin_pit_status.Rmd).
 Deploy this to your RSConnect board and add the two environmental variables (CONNECT_SERVER, CONNECT_API_KEY).
 Schedule it to run every work day at a time of your choosing.